weka/tools/bios_tool/README.md

     WorkloadProfile: NotConfigured
 ```

-Note that we've prvovided 2 examples - a standard set of BIOS settings, and a set specifically for Dell AMD with Genoa processors.
+Note that we've provided 2 examples - a standard set of BIOS settings, and a set specifically for Dell AMD with Genoa processors.

 ## Default Behavior
 With no command-line overrides, bios_tool will scan the hosts in the host_config.yml and note where they differ (if they differ) from the settings in the bios_settings.yml file.